radius-project/docs/docs/content/tutorials/new-app/index.md

     rad app connections
     ```

-    You should see the container you just deployed, along with the underlying Kubernetes resources that were created to run it:
+    You should see the container and Mongo database you just deployed, along with the underlying Kubernetes resources that were created to run them:

     ```
     Displaying application: myapp